busilas/OOP/Unit11/driverless-car-system/README.md

 Methods:

-- **getCoordinates():** Returns the current coordinates, incrementing them slightly each call to simulate movement.
+- **getCoordinates():** returns the current coordinates, incrementing them slightly each call to simulate movement.

-**2.	environment_perception.py** this module is responsible for processing data from the sensors and detecting obstacles.
+<h3>2.	environment_perception.py</h3> this module is responsible for processing data from the sensors and detecting obstacles.

 **EnvironmentalPerception** integrates Lidar, GPS, and Camera sensors to form a comprehensive perception system.